rizinorg/book/src/configuration/evars.md

       scr.color.pipe: Enable colors when using pipes
-     scr.prompt.mode: Set prompt color based on vi mode scr.rainbow: Shows rainbow colors depending of address scr.randpal: Random color palete or just get the next one from 'eco'
+     scr.prompt.mode: Set prompt color based on vi mode scr.rainbow: Shows rainbow colors depending of address scr.randpal: Random color palette or just get the next one from 'eco'
 ```

 The Visual mode has an eval browser that is accessible through the `Vbe` command.